 According to Treye Green on ibtimes.com, “It’s important to take a day for a breather from the process.
 Give yourself a designated cheat day.
-Replace your normal social media binge with an entertaining book instead.
+Replace your regular social media binge with an entertaining book instead.
 There are numerous ways to keep your journey engaging while remaining dedicated to making positive changes to your life.”
 Just don’t take too many of these!

 10. Break it up.

-On Webmd.com Sarah Mahoney gives us wisdom for the long haul.
+On Webmd.com, Sarah Mahoney gives us wisdom for the long haul.
 Mahoney states, “Since your supply of self-control is finite, make resolutions that require small acts of will, not weeks of vigilance.
 Losing 10 pounds sounds specific, but it’s less likely to work than behavioral goals like saying, “this week I’ll try to go to the gym three times, take the stairs at work at least twice, and bring a healthy lunch every day.”
 You’ll feel good when you accomplish each goal, and your success will help bolster your resolve.
 The better you are at making small changes, the easier it will be for you to keep going.”

 11. Define SMART goals.

-This acronym is provided by Ashley Williams on USA Today: Specific, measurable, attainable, relevant and time-specific.
+This acronym is provided by Ashley Williams on USA Today: Specific, measurable, attainable, relevant, and time-specific.
 Don’t overextend yourself.
 Stay within the SMART model.

 To read more about setting SMART goals, read this article.